 The current paper fills in this gap.
 Using the Consumer Expenditure Survey, I first document a new fact that the consumption response to monetary policy shocks is greater for households with higher default risk.
-The results can be best summarized in Figure 1.
+The results can be best summarized in Figure 11.
 After a negative innovation in the federal funds rate, the consumption impulse response for households with higher default risk is two times larger than the average, while it is virtually zero for those with lower default risk.
 I study a model featuring endogenous credit supply that explains the heterogenous consumption responses.
 I use the model to answer the question: what is the role of consumer credit supply in driving heterogeneous and aggregate consumption responses to monetary policy shocks?

-The model builds on the Bewley-Huggett-Aiyagari incomplete-market heterogeneousagent framework, incorporating information asymmetry and a standard New Keynesian block.
+The model builds on the Bewley-Huggett-Aiyagari incomplete-market heterogeneous-agent framework, incorporating information asymmetry and a standard New Keynesian block.
 In the model, infinitely lived households receive idiosyncratic labor efficiency shocks, value leisure and consumption, and save and borrow by trading discount bonds with competitive financial intermediaries.
 Households can default on their loans.
 Financial intermediaries factor the default risk into the bond price, and endogenous credit limits arise.

 The core of the model mechanism lies in that credit is rationed due to adverse selection, which is alleviated by accommodative monetary policy.
 Households differ in their default risk since they discount future default cost differently.
 But risk types are private information.
 Financial intermediaries thus cannot condition bond prices on households' risk types but can make inferences from their choices.
-In normal times when the interest rate is high, the risky type borrows more than the safe type since the former is less patient, borrowing thus signals a risky type, and credit is rationed.
-A temporary cut in the real interest rate encourages the safe type to increase borrowing relatively more than the risky type.
-The posterior probability of being a risky type conditional on borrowing decreases and credit is extended.
+In normal times when the inter-

-&lt;sup>1Detailed empirical analysis is in Section 2.
+1Detailed empirical analysis is in Section 2.